 It was not just a change in scenery.
 Ducz upgraded the roster, adding striker Alex Bogdan from Portland, Tommy Major from Victoria and Zoltan Mako of Denver.

-During that first season in the Hungarians would often draw praise and fans – but only on the road.
+During that first season, the Hungarians would often draw praise and fans – but only on the road.
 At home in White Center, the turnouts were comparatively paltry.
 By spring 1963, Ducz was growing increasingly frustrated with the lack of a following.
 Still, he and the Hungarians stuck with it, returning to the PCL for a second season in 1963-64.

 Elsewhere, the University of Washington, in its second season as the state’s only varsity program, opted not to play simultaneously in the state league.
 Instead, the Huskies scheduled a seven-game slate versus collegiate opposition in British Columbia (varsity) and Oregon (club).